-3.1 Versioning
+2.1 Versioning

 Package managers rely on version metadata to determine package compatibility.
 Ultimately, this metadata comes from humans (package developers and maintainers) with some knowledge of the package and its dependency relationships.
-Developers can declare dependencies using a fixed version (e.g. use only version 1.9.2) or a version range (e.g use a version which is at least as recent as 1.0.2 or below version 1.9.2 or between two 1.8.2 - 1.9.2).
+Developers can declare dependencies using a fixed version (e.g. use only version 1.9.2) or a version range (e.g use a version which is at least as recent as 1.0.2or below version 1.9.2 or between two 1.8.2 - 1.9.2).
 While fixed versions improve build determinism, they limits the flexibility of a package.
 Supporting only a specific version can conflict with the versions required by other dependent packages, and this limits composability by making it very difficult to integrate packages into large projects.
 The problem with flexible version ranges is that maintainers cannot test all possible configurations.
 Rather than exhaustively testing the versions in a range, developers more often simply assume that compatibility is consistent across all of them.

-3.1.1 Balancing versions.
+2.1.1 Balancing versions.
 Maintainers must strike a delicate balance.
 They need to keep their dependency specifications as flexible as possible to benefit from bug fixes and new features of dependent packages.
 However, they must also avoid including incompatible updates.
 At the same time, package developers must be careful not to release new versions with breaking changes.
-Conventions such as semantic versioning, or semver [49], can help to identify new releases that either preserve or break compatibility, but semantic versioning relies heavily on developers to know the rules of compatibility and versioning their package releases.
-Such rules are complex and typically not fully understood [18] and, although developers are getting better with them, there is still a lot missing [15, 19].
-Tools that identify incompatible changes through static analysis are still incomplete [32].
-While testing [12] provides some coverage, it cannot guarantee [29] compatibility.
-Even minor version changes
+Conventions such as semantic versioning, or semver [45], can help to identify new releases that either preserve or break compatibility, but semantic versioning reliees heavily on developers to know the rules of compatibility and versioning their package releases.
+Such rules are complex and typically not fully understood [16] and, although developers are getting better with them, there is still a lot missing [13, 17].
+Tools that identify incompatible changes through static analysis are still incomplete [30], and whereas testing [10] provides some coverage but cannot provide guarantees [27].
+Because of this, trying new dependency can still be a harrowing experience.
+Even